sinnghabhay80/Abhay-phython-class-23-sept/Plant Disease Detection/README.md

 The dataset was obtained from tensorflow, specifically, PlantVillage dataset, it contains data about 39 differnt disease spanning across 14 different fruits/veggies.

+### Model

+Please train the model using the jupyter notebook file and place it inside the Web App(Flask) folder named model.hdf5 to replicate.

 ## Flask App

 ![image](https://user-images.githubusercontent.com/55084281/205903302-37d24142-de7e-420e-926e-3fc801beb46e.png)